xpqz/dyalog-docs/dotnet-interface/docs/accessing-net-classes/advanced-techniques.md

 ## CastToTypes Example

 The .NET function `Array.SetValue()` sets the value of a specified element (or elements) of an array.
 The first argument, the new value, is declared as `System.Object`, but the value supplied must correspond to the type of the `Array` in question.
-APL has no means to know what this is and will therefore pass the value *as is*, i.e. in whatever internal format it happens to be at the time.
+APL has no means to know what this is and will therefore pass the value *as is*, that is, in whatever internal format it happens to be at the time.
 For example:
 ```apl
       ⎕USING←'System'